Hip Hop Hacks, June 10, 2017 in 60 seconds

 Since its inception, hip-hop has helped fuel technological growth in many areas, from turntables and microphones to mixtapes and music production, and now apps and algorithms.
 HHH builds on this legacy, by respecting, enforcing, nurturing and promoting the continuing connection between the world’s most popular genre and the next generation of technological advances.

-The first Hip-Hop Hacks hackathon took place in April, 2016, and was repeated the following year.
-The events, which took place at the New York headquarters of streaming music giant Spotify, attracted hundreds of tech and music professionals, 20+ corporate sponsors, 1,000+ participants and set the standard for hip-hop influenced music and tech events.
+The first Hip-Hop Hacks event took place on April 2 and 3, 2016.
+The hackathon, which took place at the New York headquarters of Spotify, was organized in conjunction with Young Hackers Monthly Music Hackathon.
+The event attracted hundreds of tech and music professionals, students, and 20+ partners/sponsors.

-Additional Hip-Hop Hacks events are being scheduled on an ongoing basis across the United States, and will include hackathons, workshops, seminars and more.
-For more information on Hip-Hop Hacks, contact us.
+Additional events are being scheduled on an ongoing basis and will include hackathons, workshops, seminars, and more.
+For more information on Hip-Hop Hacks, write to hiphophacksedu [at] gmail.com.
+Learn about our events here.